coderaiser/putout/CONTRIBUTING.md

 - 🦏 `test`
 - 🦛 `coverage`

-You can call them from each package with `npm run` and they always come 🤙.
+You can call them from each package with `npm run` and they will always come 🤙.

 ## 🤷 How to check if my changes do not break anything?
 When your made changes, added coverage and your package is ready for publishing 📦 , run: `npm run fresh`,